tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Mediation-analysis.md

   - 1. Total Effect: $Y = \beta_0 + \beta_1 X + \epsilon$
   - 2. Indirect Effect (1): $M = \beta_0 + \beta_2 X + \epsilon$
   - 3. Indirect Effect (2) + Direct Effect: $Y = \beta_0 + \beta_4 X + \beta_3 M + \epsilon$
-- Significance & Magnitude: The `Sobel test` is commonly used to validate the significance of a mediation effect, however recent research uses `bootstrapping`.
+- Significance & Magnitude: The `Sobel test` is commonly used to validate the significance of a mediation effect, however, recent research uses `bootstrapping`.
 The `magnitude` can be tested using a proportion test.

-This tutorial provides a outline of mediation analysis, its key components, and its application using an example.
+This tutorial provides an outline of mediation analysis, its key components, and its application using an example.

 {{% /summary %}}